ksummarized/ksummarized.com/README.md

 ```

 Next go to the `scripts` directory and run `apply_migrations.ps1`
-Next You should go back to the main directory and run `docker compose up --build --watch`
+Next You should go back to the main directory and run `docker compose --profile hot-reload up --build --watch`
 This can be done with the following snippet.

 ```powershell